 Iain Wanstall is conducting a Q & A session at Sunrise of Beaconsfield to provide people with some answers to the type of questions below: Have you ever wondered what a power of attorney is?
 What is a Living Will?
 How do you go about putting them in place?
 Iain provides regular talks to clients to help with later life planning, if you would like more information about when & where his next talk is, please call the office to

-In a survey solicitors have been backed by the public as the best option to ensure that wishes written into wills are met.
+In a survey, solicitors have been backed by the public as the best option to ensure that wishes written into wills are met.
 In the survey by Will Aid, a partnership between the legal profession and top charities, 62% of respondents said they prefer to use a solicitor to manage their will.
-The research also revealed that the public were generally unaware of the rules and regulations governing will-writers and that will-writers can practise
+The research also revealed that the public were generally unaware of the rules and regulations governing will-writers and that will-writers can practise without proper training, regulation or insurance.

 The rules of intestacy apply!
 Which means: If you have no children, your spouse (husband/wife/civil partner) will inherit the entire estate.
 However, if you have children your spouse will only inherit the first £250,000 (plus all personal belongings).
 The rest will be split 50/50 between your spouse and any children – If a child has died before you leaving you with grandchildren that child’s share will go to the grandchildren